-Introducing Meyer lemon bars with rosemary browned butter shortbread crust… A deliciously sweet, tangy, and savory dessert made with fresh organically grown Meyer lemons, rosemary, and whole wheat shortbread.
+Introducing Meyer lemon bars with rosemary browned butter shortbread crust… A deliciously sweet, tangy, and savory dessert made with fresh organically grown Meyer lemons, rosemary, and organic white whole wheat shortbread.

 We’re fortunate to be able to grow different varieties of fruit in our garden every month of the year.
 What about fall and winter?